 7. Roof Problems

-Obviously, a Bloomfield HIlls property inspection red flag that betrays problems with the roof is a concern.
+Obviously, a Metro Detroit Michigan property inspection red flag that betrays problems with the roof is a concern.
 Leaky roofs can cause a host of other problems – such as rot inside walls, mold, and water damage to drywall and paint.
 In addition, replacing a roof can run into several thousands of dollars, so keep an eye out for missing shingles, sagging spots in the roof, dark spots on ceilings and walls, and signs of previous roof repairs.

-Yes, most houses have a problem or two, but you don’t want to have to deal with all these Bloomfield HIlls property inspection red flags.
+Yes, most houses have a problem or two, but you don’t want to have to deal with all these Metro Detroit Michigan property inspection red flags.